cgoliver/rnaglib/src/rnaglib/tasks/RNA_Ligand/README.md

 - Defines choice of splitting strategy and through inheritance the model evaluation methods.

-The classification target is `ligand_class`: one of a small, hand-curated set of ligand classes defined in `data/ligand_classes.json`, in the spirit of the MaSIF-ligand task for proteins (ADP / CoA / FAD / NAD / NADP / SAM pockets).
+The classification target is `ligand_class`: one of a small, hand-curated set of ligand classes defined in `ligand_identity.py`'s `CLASS_MAP`, in the spirit of the MaSIF-ligand task for proteins (ADP / CoA / FAD / NAD / NADP / SAM pockets).
 Earlier iterations of this task used the exact ligand identity, then a hand-curated ChEBI/ClassyFire family, then a Tanimoto-similarity fingerprint cluster, then a hand-picked set of riboswitch/ribozyme cofactor ligands (SAM, NAD, arginine, c-di-AMP, PreQ1) as the target — all of these either let a handful of massively